-- And psst this is modified from my mum’s heritage recipe.
+- It is modified from my mum’s heritage recipe.
 And she is from Padang, the birthplace of rendang😋

 - You only need 20 minutes of ‘actively’ cooking in the kitchen.
 The other 40 minutes is just for simmering!